 Nominations will be accepted March 7, 2018 to April 11, 2018.

 Who may submit nominations?

 Nominations may be submitted by employers, universities, professional societies, membership organizations, associations, community groups, individuals, or other sponsors.
 Nominators should know the accomplishments and capabilities of nominees firsthand.
 Re-nominating a previous nominee with an updated nomination is encouraged.
 Self-nomination is not allowed.
 Nominators of the award winners are invited to the annual C3E Symposium.

 What are the criteria for nominees?

-Note: federal, state, and local government employees and contractors are eligible.
+Note: federal, state, and local government employees and national lab contractors are eligible.
 This includes employees and contractors of the Department of Energy and the National Laboratories.